spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-multiple-stores.md

 #### 1. Define the stores

 Define the desired stores in `config/Shared/stores.php`.
-In the example below, we define DE and AT stores:
+In the following example,  DE and AT stores are defined:

 <details><summary markdown='span'>config/Shared/stores.php</summary>